vokhanhan25/vokhanhan25.github.io/_pages/about.md

   - /about.html
 ---

-I am An Vo, an undergraduate student at the University of Information Technology (UIT), Vietnam National University - Ho Chi Minh City (VNU-HCM).
-I am currently a member of the <a href="https://sites.google.com/view/evolve-learn-optimize" style="color: #7289da; text-decoration:none">**Evolutionary Learning and Optimization (ELO) research group**</a> at UIT, under the supervision of <a href="https://sites.google.com/view/hoangluong" style="color: #7289da; text-decoration: none;">**Dr. Ngoc Hoang Luong**</a>.
+I am An Vo and is an Associate Data Scientist at ZaloPay.
+Previously, I was an undergraduate student at the University of Information Technology (UIT), Vietnam National University - Ho Chi Minh City (VNU-HCM).
+I also was a member of the <a href="https://sites.google.com/view/evolve-learn-optimize" style="color: #7289da; text-decoration:none">**Evolutionary Learning and Optimization (ELO) research group**</a> at UIT, under the supervision of <a href="https://sites.google.com/view/hoangluong" style="color: #7289da; text-decoration: none;">**Dr. Ngoc Hoang Luong**</a>.
 My research interests revolve around Neural Architecture Search, Optimization, and Evolutionary Algorithms

 ## News
+May.
+2023.
+Starting a new job as an <span style="color:red">Associate Data Scientist</span> at **ZaloPay**, Ho Chi Minh City, Vietnam \\
 Jun.
 2023.
 One paper accepted to **Informatica** \\
 May.
 2023.
-Starting a new job as a developer at **Eximbank**, Ho Chi Minh City, Vietnam \\
+Starting a new job as a Developer at **Eximbank**, Ho Chi Minh City, Vietnam \\
 Apr.
 2023.
 One late-breaking abstract paper accepted to **GECCO 2023** \\
 Apr.
 2023.
 Graduated <span style="color:red">valedictorian</span> of University of Information Technology, VNU-HCM with an <span style="color:red">excellent degree</span> \\
 Mar.
 2023.
 Successfully defended the bachelor graduation thesis with a score of <span style="color:red">10/10</span> \\